null1024/Pico-Game-Controller-cheap/README.md

+# All-button IIDX controller

+TODO: everything -- nothing has been changed yet.

+This repository is expected to be code for a DIY controller using only buttons to play Beatmania IIDX and similar games.
+In particular, it uses one button for the turntable, toggling direction between presses.
+The controller could theoretically be made of whatever cheap buttons you have lying around, hastily attached to a Raspberry Pi Pico or other compatible board.
+I hope to also include measurements for example controllers.

+## Features

+done:

+- absolutely nothing

+roadmap:

+- analog reporting of turntable key
+- digital reporting of turntable key
+- support for extra buttons to specifically rotate the turntable axis in a given direction
+- turntable key defaults to spinning forwards if left alone for a second
+- support for a lot of buttons
+- no idea if I'm going to actually support the lights because I don't have them
+- sample blueprint for controller with proper rectangle buttons for the keys and a 50mm square SDVX style button for the turntable area
+- sample blueprint for controller with 30mm arcade buttons for everything.

+distant roadmap:

+- sdvx all button config? this wouldn't need anything fancy, just mapping two digital buttons to the analog axis reported

+---

+Original README below:

 # Pico-Game-Controller

 Code for a keyboard or game controller using a Raspberry Pi Pico.
 Capable of handling 11 buttons, 10 LEDs, 1 WS2812B RGB strip, and 2 encoders.
 Developed with SDVX and IIDX in mind - see branches release/pocket-sdvx-pico and release/pocket-iidx for preconfigured versions.